jazzband/django-fsm-log/README.md

 - remove support for django 2.2 & 4.0
 - Bring your own PersistedTransition model:
-  From this relase, django-fsm-log is deprecating StateLog and instead encourages you to define for your own application the concrete model that will persist the transition
+  From this release, django-fsm-log is deprecating StateLog and instead encourages you to define the concrete model for your own application that will persist the transition.

 ## 3.1.0 (2023-03-23)